Jontay Porter got a lifetime ban he earned, and he was caught because the system works

 Arizona Cardinals defensive back Josh Shaw got caught in 2019 when he made NFL bets at a Caesars Sportsbook in Las Vegas, and the sportsbook alerted the Nevada Gaming Control Board and the NFL, according to ESPN.
 When some Detroit Lions got in trouble for violating betting rules they did so on mobile betting apps that track location.
 All the way back to 1994, an Arizona State basketball point shaving scandal was uncovered because there were unusually large bets on the Sun Devils' games in Nevada, and the FBI was alerted.

-All of the scandals happened because the entities involved were legal, and free to raise concerns to authorities.
+All of the scandals were uncovered because the entities involved were legal, and free to raise concerns to authorities.
 And eventually, as athletes see that getting around the rules doesn't work and they're putting their careers on the line to try it, it will be a deterrent.

 Jontay Porter banned for life